5 Pontoon Anchor Winches That Make Anchoring a Cinch

-Pontoon anchor winches and windlasses aren’t only great pontoon accessories but they’re very useful for both beginner boaters and anglers waiting for a bite in drifting waters.
+Pontoon anchor winches and windlasses aren't only great pontoon accessories.
+They're very useful for both beginner boaters and anglers waiting for a bite in drifting waters.

-There are many anchor styles—and particular anchors made to suit pontoons—but whether you have a Fortress fluke anchor, a grapnel anchor, a box anchor or mushroom anchor, you’ll need to find a winch that’s right for you and your vessel!
+Whether you have a Fortress fluke anchor, a grapnel anchor, a box anchor or a mushroom anchor, you'll need to find a winch that's right for you and your vessel.

 The Benefits of Pontoon Anchor Winches

 The main reason to have an anchor winch on your pontoon is convenience.

 Anchor winches are great for those of us who have back injuries or knee injuries, as well as those who don't want to sustain one by yanking an anchor line around and those who can't lift heavy pontoon boat anchors manually.

 They're also smart additions if you're boating by yourself without a buddy to spot you.
 Just release the anchor straight from the helm while you're still sitting in your captain's chair.

 What I like best about pontoon anchor winches is that you don't have to clean the weeds and grass off before hoisting the anchor on deck and storing it beneath a bench.

 Since the anchor now has its own space, you don't have to dunk it over and over to release the caked-on mud before carrying it over passengers on deck.
 It can also be easily released in the deeper end when you go to beach your pontoon.

 1. Choose the Best Location on Your Boat